gflow33/astar-docs/docs/builder-guides/xvm_wasm/setup_your_ink_environment.md

 ### ink!
 CLI[](https://use.ink/getting-started/setup#ink-cli)

-The first and most important tool we will be installing is [cargo-contract](https://github.com/paritytech/cargo-contract), a CLI tool for helping set up and manage WebAssembly smart contracts written with ink!.
+The first and most important tool to install is [cargo-contract](https://github.com/paritytech/cargo-contract), a CLI tool to help set up and manage WebAssembly smart contracts written with ink!.

 As a pre-requisite for the tool, you need to install the [binaryen](https://github.com/WebAssembly/binaryen) package, which is used to optimize the WebAssembly bytecode of the contract.